vemonet/shapes-of-you/CONTRIBUTING.md

 ## Maintenance notices 🔧

+Potential future maintenance issues, and how to fix them:

 * GitHub/GitLab/Gitee APIs could change, or get deprecated in the future.
 Updating to a new API will not be hard though, as we just rely on it to list the interesting repos for a topic, and get some basic metadata.
 The rest is done by `git clone`.
 Checkout the `fetch_from_` functions in the `etl/index-shapes.py` file to change the different services API queries and logic.
 * GitHub/GitLab/Gitee raw file URL model could change.
 We just need to change the `generate_github_file_url` function in `etl/index-shapes.py` to adapt it to the new URL.

 ## Security notices 🛡

+Some things to take into consideration if you are running this system:

 * Use API tokens with minimal permissions granted for git services (to avoid publicly indexing your own private repositories)
 * Do not use one of your regular password for the triplestore stored as secret.